mucximilian/OLMapPoints/README.md

     <URL>/index.html

-An [OpenStreetMap](http://www.openstreetmap.org) map is displyed and the user can click on the map.
+The standard [OpenStreetMap](http://www.openstreetmap.org) map is displyed and the user can click on the map.
 The user can select if he wants to add a point of the type *Start* or *End*.
 When the toggle button for the point type is activated, the user can click on the map.
 This adds the Lat/Lon coordinates as hash property to the URL anchor and looks like this:

     <URL>/index.html#start=11.57557,48.13717